 Information sharing can be a challenging process, but the rules will never prevent you seeking advice from a child safeguarding specialist or defence organisation about what information to share and with whom.
 It is important that you share even partly formed concerns, and when you do not feel you have enough information to make a formal referral.

 GMC Guidance

 GMC guidance on sharing information in child safeguarding can be found at the GMC website:

-- Confidentiality and sharing information http://goo.gl/erOk4p - 0-18 Years: Guidance for All Doctors http://goo.gl/CYNOzj
+Confidentiality and sharing information 0-18 Years: Guidance for All Doctors